Combating noisy labels in object detection datasets: Introduction

-In this paper, we extend the confident learning (CL) \cite{Northcutt2021ConfidentLE} approach, one of current state-of-the-art techniques for noisy label detection in image datasets, for the evaluation of object-detection datasets.
-In contrast to the original target of CL, i.e. single-class label assessment, we evaluated the datasets where multiple objects of various classes can be found.
-We extend the method for evaluation of object-classification datasets from \cite{Popowicz2022CombatingLN} toward the object-detection task, which is one of the most important across DNNs and especially frequent in safety-critical applications (like in autonomous vehicles).
-To our best knowledge, this is the first time the CL technique is applied in this context.
-Our extensive assessment revealed that this method, after some modifications, remains very useful, and thus it should always be considered in the evaluation of object detection databases.
+In this paper, we introduce Confident Learning for Object Detection (CLOD).
+We present an overview of CLOD in Fig.~\ref{fig:meme}.
+This work builds on confident learning (CL) \cite{Northcutt2021ConfidentLE,Thyagarajan2023MultilabelCL}, one of the state-of-the-art techniques for detecting noisy labels in classification tasks.
+We also extend the method for the evaluation of image recognition datasets from \cite{Popowicz2022CombatingLN} toward the object detection task.
+To the best of our knowledge, this is the first time the CL technique is applied to object detection to find all types of label issues.
+Our extensive assessment revealed that the proposed CLOD method can very effectively detect incorrect annotations.
+As such, this approach can be used in automated evaluation of the quality of object detection datasets.

-\begin{itemize} \item To the best of our knowledge, we introduced the first method to detect noisy labels in object detection datasets.
-Our approach utilizes the confident learning method and performs noisy label identification for object detection problems by reducing the results of detection so that they resemble the results of classification. \item We provide an extended empirical evaluation using two state-of-the-art datasets: COCO and Waymo using well-known DNN architectures: FasterRCNN and YOLO. \item We present examples from these two datasets, that the proposed method marked as suspicious revealing that even commonly used datasets can contain erroneous annotations. \end{itemize}
+The main contributions of this paper are the following: \begin{enumerate} \item We introduce the CLOD algorithm based on confident learning.
+To the best of our knowledge, it is the first model-agnostic method that focuses on the detection of erroneous labels in object detection datasets, as existing methods focus mainly on offsetting the label noise in the training process. \item We provide an extensive empirical evaluation using two state-of-the-art datasets: COCO and Waymo using well-known DNN architectures: Faster R-CNN, RetinaNet and YOLO. \item We present examples from these two datasets that the proposed method marked as suspicious, revealing that even commonly used datasets can contain erroneous annotations. \item We experimentally confirm that correction of the automatically identified noisy labels significantly improves the performance of the object detector in comparison to training on noisy data. \end{enumerate}